 This little vanity table is more than just a pretty addition to our powder room, she’s a true heavyweight.
-Initially, the vanity was going to support a vintage sink that weighed nearly 60 lbs, so building an antique-inspired table that could withstand that constant weight was essential.
+Initially, the vanity was going to support a vintage sink that weighed nearly 60 lbs, and I had wanted an oak vanity unit, I searched for an Oak Vanity Unit Online that could stand the 60 lb sink but to find one that sturdy was going to cost a fortune so in the end building an antique-inspired table that could withstand that constant weight was essential.

 Because of the limited space, I had very specific dimensions to adhere to.
 And as much as I would have loved to find the perfect antique washstand or table, I didn’t have time to hunt one down.

 Once I decided to build my own, I searched out table legs and found these beauties from Osborne Wood Products.
 They are simple, yet they have some nice detail and were not a farmhouse style, which I was trying to avoid.
 They were also sturdy and could be ordered in the perfect size needed for my vanity.